 All restrictive practices in use in the centre had been identified and appropriately assessed.
 These assessments considered the specific circumstance for their use, the appropriateness of the restriction being used, the identified risk and if a less restrictive measure was possible.
-There was evidence that advice would routinely be sought from the provider's behavioural analyst on alternative strategies and to ensure the least possible restriction was put in place.
+There was evidence that advice would routinely be sought from the provider's clinical nurse specialist in behaviour support on alternative strategies to ensure the least possible restriction was put in place.
 It was noted that in the preceding period a number of restrictions had been reduced or removed in the centre.
-For example, locks had been removed from a number of press doors in the kitchen of the main house and the requirement for swipe access to the laundry room had been removed meaning that residents could readily access this area.
+For example, removal of swipe locks from some doors to increase individual residents independent access to areas.
+A new kitchen had been designed and installed in one apartment to enhance skill development and independent access for the resident living in that apartment.
+A garden had been upgraded to allow unrestricted access for the resident living there.
+Improved windows and glazing had been put in place in a number of areas which removed the need for protective screens in most areas.
 There was evidence of previous unsuccessful trials and reduction plans for other restrictions.
 These trials were considered to have caused residents' distress and to have negatively impacted upon aspects of their daily lives.
+Other reduction trials were ongoing and subject to regular review.